ehn-dcc-development/eu-dcc-hcert-spec/hcert_spec.md

 The Member State certificates are called Certificate Signer Certificate Authorities (CSCAs) and are (typically) self-signed certificates.
 Countries may have more than one (e.g., in case of regional devolution).
 These CSCA certificates regularly sign the Document Signing Certificates (DSCs) used for signing HCERTs.
 Member States will each maintain a public register of the DSC certificates that is kept current, communicated to the Secretariat and also published at a stable URL for bilateral exchange.
 Member States MUST remove any revoked or stale certificates from this list.

-The Secretariat will regularly aggregate and publish the Member States DSCs, after having verified these agains the list of CSCA certificates (which have been conveyed and verified by other means).
+The Secretariat will regularly aggregate and publish the Member States DSCs, after having verified these against the list of CSCA certificates (which have been conveyed and verified by other means).

 The resulting list of DSC certificates then provides the aggregated set of acceptable public keys (and the corresponding `kid`s) that Verifiers can use to validate the signatures over the HCERTs.
 Verifiers MUST fetch and update this list regularly.

 Member States may also bilaterally exchange CSCA certificates with a number of other Member States, verify these bilaterally and thus compile their own lists of CSCA and DSC certificates which is specific to that Member State.
 Verifiers may choose to rely on such a national list.

 Such Member State-specific lists are expected to be adapted in the format for their own national setting.
-As such, the file format of this trusted list may vary, e.g., it can be a signed JWKS ([JWK set format per RFC 7517 section 5](https://tools.ietf.org/html/rfc7517#section-5)) or any other format specific to the technology used in that Member State.
+As such, the file format of this trusted list may vary, e.g., it can be a signed JWKS ([JWK set format per RFC 7517 Section 5](https://tools.ietf.org/html/rfc7517#section-5)) or any other format specific to the technology used in that Member State.

 For the sake of simplicity: Member States may both submit their existing CSCA certificates from their ICAO eMRTD systems or, as recommended by the WHO, create one specifically for this health domain.

 ## A.1 The Key Identifier (`kid`s)

-The key identifier (`kid`) is calculated when constructing the list of trusted public keys from DSC certificates and consists of a truncated (first 8 bytes) SHA-256 fingerprint of the DSC encoded in DER (raw) format.
+The Key Identifier (`kid`) is calculated when constructing the list of trusted public keys from DSC certificates and consists of a truncated (first 8 bytes) SHA-256 fingerprint of the DSC encoded in DER (raw) format.

-Note that Verifiers do not need to calculate the `kid` based on the DSC certificate and can directly match the key identifier in issued health certificate with the `kid` on the trusted list.
+Note that Verifiers do not need to calculate the `kid` based on the DSC certificate and can directly match the Key Identifier in issued health certificates with the `kid` on the trusted list.

-## A.2 Differences to the ICAO eMRTD PKI trust model
+## A.2 Differences to the ICAO eMRTD PKI Trust Model

 While patterned on best practices of the ICAO eMRTD PKI trust model, there are a number of simplifications made in the interest of speed (and recognising the fact that the EU Regulation for EHN is sharply limited in time and scope):